ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 a fountain so that the &#x27;&#x27;golden age&quot; will
 become no fiction, and the islands of the

-blessed bleom in more than &quot;Hyperian bea
+blessed bleom in more than &quot;Hyperian beau
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:msar:batch_msar_cloudchaser_ver01:data:sn84020019:00295877583:1845010301:0637/pct:78.857062,39.817232,13.910947,18.070061/!600,600/0/default.jpg"/>
 </td>